 Ongoing community involvement has been critical to successful cat management on Bruny Island.
 A 2018 community survey on the island found that ~90% of respondents support cat management (including feral cat eradication).
 Community engagement is growing, with increasing numbers of residents and visitors reporting cat sightings, and community members helping to trap feral cats on their properties.

 For more information follow this link to Cat management actions for eastern quolls on Bruny Island – NRM South

-Responsible pet cat ownership is essential to protect the health and welfare of domestic cats and to manage the adverse impacts of cats on biodiversity, agricultural and tourism assets.
-Kingborough Council has committed to the phase-in of a By-law for cat ownership on Bruny Island.
+Responsible cat ownership helps protect the health and welfare of domestic cats and manage the adverse impacts of cats on wildlife and agriculture.
+The Bruny Island Cat By-Law is helping to foster responsible cat ownership on the island.